Leonieanna/Programmieren-2-Aufgabe-1/README.md

 # Programmieren-2-Aufgabe-1: Power Curve Project

-This project generates a power‑curve plot using Python and Matplotlib.
+This project generates a power‑curve plot using Python and Matplotlib from the given data.
 ![Power Curve](figures/power_curve.png)

 The project uses **PDM** as the package and environment manager to ensure reproducible installations.